s8pernova/pokestats/README.md

 - [x] The app includes at least two unique charts developed using the fetched data that tell an interesting story
   - [x] At least two charts should be incorporated into the dashboard view of the site
   - [x] Each chart should describe a different aspect of the dataset
+- [x] The web app contains a page that features a create form to add a new crewmate
+  - [x] Users can name the crewmate
+  - [x] Users can set the crewmate’s attributes by clicking on one of several values
+- [x] The web app includes a summary page of all the user’s added crewmates
+  - [x] The web app contains a summary page dedicated to displaying all the crewmates the user has made so far
+  - [x] The summary page is sorted by creation date such that the most recently created crewmates appear at the top
+- [ ] A previously created crewmate can be updated from the list of crewmates in the summary page
+  - [ ] Each crewmate has an edit button that will take users to an update form for the relevant crewmate
+  - [ ] Users can see the current attributes of their crewmate on the update form
+  - [ ] After editing the crewmate's attribute values using the form, the user can immediately see those changes reflected in the update form and on the summary page
+- [ ] A previously created crewmate can be deleted from the crewmate list
+  - [ ] Using the edit form detailed in the previous crewmates can be updated feature, there is a button that allows users to delete that crewmate
+  - [ ] After deleting a crewmate, the crewmate should no longer be visible in the summary page
+  - [ ] Each crewmate has a direct, unique URL link to an info page about them
+    - [ ] Clicking on a crewmate in the summary page navigates to a detail page for that crewmate
+      - [ ] The detail page contains extra information about the crewmate not included in the summary page
+      - [ ] Users can navigate to the edit form from the detail page

 ## 🚀 Stretch Features